-Marketable securities, all of which are available for sale, consist of common and preferred stocks at December 31, 2008, and common and preferred stocks, variable demand rate notes and auction rate securities at December 31, 2007.
+At December 31, 2009 and 2008, marketable securities, all of which are available-for-sale, consist of common and preferred stocks.
 Marketable securities are carried at fair value, with unrealized gains and losses, net of related income taxes, reported as accumulated other comprehensive income (loss), except for losses from impairments which are determined to be other-than-temporary.
-Realized gains and losses, and declines in value judged to be other-than-temporary on available-for-sale securities, if any, are included in the determination of net income and are included in non-operating income (expense).
-Fair values are based on quoted market and dealer quoted prices at the reporting date.
-Interest and dividends on available-for-sale securities are included in non-operating income (expense).
-During the years ended December 31, 2008, 2007 and 2006, the Company received proceeds of approximately \$17.3 million, \$12.4 million, and \$31.1 million for the sale of marketable securities with a combined cost of approximately \$17.2 million, \$12.2 million, and \$31.1 million resulting in a realized gain of approximately \$118,000, \$228,000, and \$0, respectively.
+Realized gains and losses, and declines in value judged to be other-than-temporary on available-for-sale securities are included in the determination of net income and are included in other non-operating income (expense), at which time the average cost basis of these securities are adjusted to fair value.
+Fair values are based on quoted market prices at the reporting date.
+Interest and dividends on available-for-sale securities are included in other non-operating income (expense).
+During the years ended December 31, 2009, 2008 and 2007, the Company received proceeds of \$0.1 million, \$17.3 million, and \$12.4 million from the sale of marketable securities with a combined cost of \$0.1 million, \$17.0 million, and \$12.2 million resulting in a realized gain of \$0, \$303,000, and \$228,000, respectively.

-The cost, gross unrealized holding gains, gross unrealized holding losses, and fair value of available-for-sale securities by type as of December 31, 2008 and 2007 were as follows (in thousands):
+The cost, gross unrealized holding gains, gross unrealized holding losses, and fair value of available-for-sale securities by type were as follows (in thousands):

-Amortized Cost Gross unrealized holding gains Gross unrealized holding (losses) Fair Value

-At December 31, 2008

-Equity Securities \$ 10,037 \$ 327 \$ (1,556) \$ 8,808
+Cost Gross unrealized holding gains Gross unrealized holding (losses) Fair Value At December 31, 2009 Equity Securities \$14,689 \$ 2,026 \$ (994) \$ 15,721 At December 31, 2008 Equity Securities \$10,037 \$ 327 \$ (1,556) \$ 8,808

-At December 31, 2007

-Auction Rate Securities \$ 4,000 \$ - \$ - \$ 4,000

-Variable Rate Demand Notes 5,540 5,540

-Equity Securities 8,629 658 (866) 8,421

-\$ 18,169 \$ 658 \$ (866) \$ 17,961

-Included in equity securities at December 31, 2008 are \$8.3 million of securities with a cumulative loss position of \$1.6 million, the impairment of which the Company considers to be temporary.
-The Company considers several factors in its determination as to whether declines in value are judged to be temporary or other-than-temporary, including the severity and duration of the decline, the financial condition and near-term prospects of the specific issuers and the industries in which they operate, and our intent and ability to hold these securities.
-We may incur future impairment charges if declines in market values continue and/or worsen and impairments are no longer considered temporary.
+Included in equity securities at December 31, 2009 was \$6.6 million of securities with a cumulative loss position of \$1.0 million, the impairment of which the Company considers to be temporary.
+The Company considers several factors in its determination as to whether declines in value are judged to be temporary or other-than-temporary, including the severity and duration of the decline, the financial condition and near-term prospects of the specific issuers and the industries in which they operate, and the Company's intent and ability to hold these securities.
+The Company may incur future impairment charges if declines in market values continue and/or worsen and impairments are no longer considered temporary.